richardfan1126/richardfan1126.github.io/_posts/2024-02-20-what-you-need-to-know-about-the-nist-guideline-on-differential-privacy.markdown

     The major obstacle to applying DP to these data is **the difficulty of identifying a meaningful privacy unit**.

-    Right now, there is very little research on applying DP to unstructured data.
+    Currently, there is very little research on applying DP to unstructured data.

 ### Reduced accuracy amplifying bias